-This Modern Slavery Statement (Statement) is made in accordance with the Australian Modern Slavery Act 2018 (Cth) (the Act).
-This is an inaugural statement made by BWP Management Limited (BWP Management) on behalf of BWP Trust (also referred to as the Trust) for the financial year ended 30 June 2020.
-This Statement sets out the steps we have taken from 1 July 2019 through to 30 June 2020 (FY20) to prevent modern slavery in our business and supply chains.
-As this is our first Statement, it includes references to actions undertaken prior to the FY20 reporting period, in order to provide historical context for our current position in understanding and managing modern slavery risk.
+This Modern Slavery Statement (Statement) is made in accordance with section 14 of the Australian Modern Slavery Act 2018 (Cth) (the Act).
+This statement is made by BWP Management Limited (BWP Management) on behalf of BWP Trust (also referred to as the Trust) for the year ended 30 June 2022.
+This Statement sets out the steps we have taken from 1 July 2021 through to 30 June 2022 (FY22) to prevent modern slavery in our business and supply chains.